 “The reason we saw the mRNA platform first in the fight against COVID-19 is because of the speed with which it can be manufactured.
 It has a much more simple, fast and inexpensive creation process,” Dr. Rinderknecht says.

-Dr. Rinderknecht adds that it also helped to have funding from the government, which can be a big obstacle for vaccine development.
+Dr. Rinderknecht adds that it also helped to have funding from the government for COVID-19 vaccines.
+Financing can be a major obstacle for vaccine development.

 3. mRNA vaccines do NOT alter your DNA.

 The mRNA vaccines work through this same process.
-However, the mRNA is created in a laboratory from the COVID-19 virus and doesn’t ever come into contact with your DNA.
+However, the mRNA is created in a laboratory.

 Think of an mRNA vaccine like an alert signal to your immune system, giving instructions on which protein to create for protection.

-Two pharmaceutical companies are working on completing final trials on COVID-19 vector vaccines during the winter of 2021.
-Vector vaccines do use a weakened part of a live virus.
+After the two COVID-19 mRNA vaccines (Pfizer and Moderna) became available, another vaccine, using different technology, received emergency use authorization (EUA) from the FDA.
+Johnson and Johnson/Janssen released the first COVID-19 viral vector vaccine.
+Unlike the mRNA vaccines, viral vector vaccines do use a weakened part of a virus.
 (It’s a different virus than the one that causes COVID-19).
 The virus contains part of the genetic material from the COVID-19 virus.

-There is one, recently licensed viral vector vaccine – Ervebo.
-It’s a new vaccine for protection against Ebola.
+Besides the COVID-19 vaccine, there is one relatively recent licensed viral vector vaccine – Ervebo.
+It’s a vaccine for protection against Ebola.

 “These COVID-19 vaccines have received the same testing and oversight of safety and efficacy as any other vaccine.
 The vaccine happened very quickly because of previous technologies developed, the financial backing of governments and significant global cooperation due to the wide-spread devastation of the pandemic.
-The vaccines are remarkably effective with tolerable side effects, so I’d encourage everyone who’s eligible to get vaccinated when it is available to you,” Dr. Rinderknecht says.
+The vaccines are remarkably effective with tolerable side effects, so I’d encourage everyone to get vaccinated as soon as possible,” Dr. Rinderknecht says.

 If you want more information, check out our COVID-19 vaccine page.